Skiing and snowboarding

 Our tip: On Wednesday evening, Jatzmeder restaurant offers its legendary spaghetti buffet – perfect for families or school classes and a highlight during every holiday week!
 A more romantic alternative is the candle-light raclette or fondue every Friday night.

 Feel the adrenaline rushing through your veins as you stand at the start of the Raiffeisen Run like Wendy Holdener or Daniel Yule!
 In a few seconds, you’ll be swooshing around the giant slalom gates as fast as possible.
-On Jakobshorn, you can give a traditional giant slalom including time measurements a try.
+On Jakobshorn, you can give a traditional giant slalom a try.
 The course is located below the mountain station of the Clavadeler Bubble chairlift.